esqyap/yy_team01_colorectal-cancer_STAT540_2015_mirror/Group_proposal.md

 We will do functional enrichment analysis on the top-hit candidate genes as part of our Aim #1.
 By examining the pathways these genes are part of, it could help us evaluate our analysis results and whether epigenomics play an important role in CRC.

+#### Tentative work and assignments

+1. **Data processing and prefiltering** - Ka Ming and Beryl
+	- Prepare scripts to download data and filtering data
+	- Describe data structures and sizes
+	- Create metadata and aggregating data
+	- Data normalization and transformation

+2. **Clustering analysis for before and after data processing** - Santina and Eva
+	- Research on different clustering methods in R
+	- Summarize and analyze clustering analysis

+3. **Limma and differential expression analysis** - Ka Ming, Rashedul, Santina
+	- Perform differential expression analysis by doing different group comparisons
+	- Literature research on top hit genes suggested by Limma

+4. **Functional enrichment analysis** - Beryl, Eva, Rashedul
+	- Research on gene functions and pathways

+5. Prepare poster - all group members

 #### References
 1. Li, Jiaqiu, Hongchuan Jin, and Xian Wang.
 "Epigenetic Biomarkers: Potential Applications in Gastrointestinal Cancers."
 ISRN gastroenterology 2014 (2014).
 APA